Native American Facts For Kids was written for young people learning about the Apalachees for school or home-schooling reports.

 What about Apalachee religion?

-in only a few simple sentences, and we strongly want to avoid misleading anybody.
+You can read and learn about them, however.
 You can visit this site to learn more about

 the beliefs of Southeastern Native Americans or this site about